Home » Latest Topics & Insights on Urology and Penis Enlargement » Weak erection – ways to regain strength

 Can young men also be affected?

-Yes, according to studies, up to 46% of men under 40 have already experienced erectile dysfunction.
+Yes, young men can also be affected.
+Studies show that up to 46% of men under 40 have already experienced erectile dysfunction.

 Can stress cause erectile dysfunction?

-Certain factors must be fulfilled for an erection: sufficient blood supply to the penis, slowed blood return and correct nerve function.
-If one of these systems is not working properly, problems can arise.
+Several conditions must be met for an erection.
+These include a good blood supply to the penis, a slowed return flow of blood and functioning nerves.
+If one of these systems does not function properly, erection problems can arise.

-40 minutes of cardio training at least 4 times a week for 6 months can reduce erectile dysfunction.
-This shows that you have more control than you think!
+Just 40 minutes of cardio training at least four days a week can reduce erectile dysfunction.
+A period of around six months is important here.
+So you often have more influence than you think.

 - Regular endurance and strength training